VirtusLab/akka-workshop-client/README.md

 Now we care more about speed of processing.
 To measure this we need to use different mode of leader board: host-name:9000/?mode=parallel

-If we can't speed up decrypting process we can do it parallel.
+If we can't speed up decrypting process we can do it in parallel.
-Best place to start is [Cats-effect documentation](https://typelevel.org/cats-effect/datatypes/io.html#parallelism).
+Best place to start is [ZIO documentation on fibers and parallelism](https://scalaz.github.io/scalaz-zio/usage/fibers.html).
+There are several ways to introduce controlled parallelism to our application: `Semaphore` and `.fork`, `IO.parTraverse` or maybe
+`Queue` and `.fork`.
+Each choice has a distinct impact on architecture of your solution.

 Beware: `Decrypter` has limitation: It can effectively process only 4 computation in one time.
 Rest will just wait for free slot but it might make sense to have few more already waiting.
 Experiment and see what works